Human coronavirus OC43

-Human coronavirus OC43 (HCoV-OC43) is a member of the species Betacoronavirus 1, which infects humans and cattle.
+Human coronavirus OC43 (HCoV-OC43) is a member of the species Betacoronavirus gravedinis, which infects humans and cattle.
 The infecting coronavirus is an enveloped, positive-sense, single-stranded RNA virus that enters its host cell by binding to the N-acetyl-9-O-acetylneuraminic acid receptor.
 OC43 is one of seven coronaviruses known to infect humans.
 It is one of the viruses responsible for the common cold and may have been responsible for the 1889–1890 pandemic.
 It has, like other coronaviruses from genus Betacoronavirus, subgenus Embecovirus, an additional shorter spike protein called hemagglutinin-esterase (HE).
+Genetic and antigenic analyses reveal significant similarities between HCoV-OC43 and bovine coronavirus (BCoV), suggesting a zoonotic transmission event from cattle to humans.
+Molecular analysis estimate that this cross-species transmission occurred sometime in the late 19th century, possibly around 1890.
+This period aligns with the "Russian Influenza" pandemic that occurred from 1889 -1892.
+This has led some researchers to theorize that HCoV-OC43 may have been the causative agent of that pandemic, rather than the influenza virus.
+This theory is further supported by phylogenetic studies indicating a recent common ancestor between HCoV-OC43 and BCoV around that time.

 Virology

 Four HCoV-OC43 genotypes (A to D) have been identified, with genotype D most likely arising from genetic recombination.
 The complete genome sequencing of genotypes C and D and bootscan analysis shows recombination events between genotypes B and C in the generation of genotype D. Of 29 viral variants identified, none belong to the more ancient genotype A. Molecular clock analysis using spike and nucleocapsid genes dates the most recent common ancestor of all genotypes to the 1950s.
 Genotype B and C date to the 1980s.
 Genotype B to the 1990s, and genotype C to the late 1990s to early 2000s.
 The recombinant genotype D variants were detected as early as 2004.
+The genome is made of approximately 30,700 nucleotides and encodes for several structural proteins: